liveandrew/workflow2/README.md

   </dependency>
 ```

-Versioned releases will be available in Maven Central soon.
+Snapshot builds will be based on the latest master commits, but have no promise of API stability.

 ## FAQ